DanielJ1829/ai-edu-benchmarking/README.md

 **Data Analysis**
 The analysis (in Analysis/DataAnalysis/) was carried out using pandas and plotly, and includes:
 Overall Model Performance:
-Mean, median, min, max, standard deviation, coefficient of variation (CV).
+mean, median, min, max, standard deviation, coefficient of variation (CV).

 By Persona:
 Mean & std for each model × persona, plus skewness/kurtosis where relevant.